cstrahan/capnp-ruby/README.md

   - To byte string
   - To file descriptor
 - RPC
-  - loading InterfaceSchema and InterfaceSchema::Method
+  - loading InterfaceSchema and their methods
   - RPC client
   - RPC server